 The conference version of H.R.
-3058 - a bill providing FY2006 appropriations for the Departments of Transportation, Treasury, and Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies (TTHUD) - was approved by the House on November 18, 2005, and by the Senate on November 21, 2005.
-It appropriates \$603 million in special federal payments to the District, including \$75 million in special federal payments in support of elementary, secondary, and post-secondary education initiatives.
+3058-a bill providing FY2006 appropriations for the Departments of Transportation, Treasury, and Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies (TTHUD)-was signed into law by the President on November 30, 2005, as P.L.
+109-115.
+The act appropriated \$603 million in special federal payments to the District, including \$75 million in special federal payments in support of elementary, secondary, and post-secondary education initiatives.
+P.L.
+109-148 subjects the \$603 million to a 1% rescission to help offset the cost of Hurricane Katrina disaster relief and avian flu pandemic preparedness.

-In addition to appropriating \$603 million in special federal payments to the District of Columbia, H.R.
-3058 contains a number of general provisions, including several so-called social riders.
-Consistent with provisions included in previous appropriations acts, the bill prohibits the use of federal and District funds to finance or administer a needle exchange program intended to reduce the spread of AIDS and HIV; or for abortion services except in an instance of rape or incest, or when the life of the mother is threatened.
-A provision not included in the final version of the act, but included in a Senate version, would have allowed the use of local, but not federal, funds for a needle exchange program.
+In addition, P.L.
+109-115 contains a number of general provisions, including several so-called social riders.
+Consistent with provisions included in previous appropriations acts, P.L.
+109-115 prohibits the use of federal and District funds to finance or administer a needle exchange program intended to reduce the spread of AIDS and HIV; or for abortion services except in an instance of rape or incest, or when the life of the mother is threatened.
+A provision not included in the final version of the act, but included in a Senate version of H.R.
+3058, would have allowed the use of local, but not federal, funds for a needle exchange program.